MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/variables-pane/renaming-variables.md

 # Renaming a variable

-To update the name of a flow variable, right-click on its name in the **Variables** pane and select **Rename**.
+To rename a flow variable, make a right-click on its name in the **Variables** pane and select **Rename**.
 The name of the variable will be updated in all its occurrences.

 ![The Rename option for flow variables.](../media/renaming-variables/rename-flow-variabe.png)

-Although a variable's name can be updated manually through a deployed action, the name will be changed only in this specific action and not globally.
+Although you can update variables' manually through actions, the name will be changed only in these specific actions, not globally.

 To update the name of an input/output variable globally, right-click on its name in the **Variables** pane and select **Edit**.